mrrfv/discord-webhook-qotd-bot/README.md

 2. Run `npm install` to install dependencies.
 3. Copy `.env.example` to `.env` and fill in the values.
 4. Run `node index.js`.

+## License

+BSD 3-Clause License.
+See `LICENSE` for more information.

+## Donations

+If you would like to donate to support this project, you can do so via Liberapay - see my GitHub profile for the link.